USDA, NRCS. 2018. The PLANTS Database (http://plants.usda.gov, 28 March 2018). National Plant Data Team, Greensboro, NC 27401-4901 USA.

 Is it Invasive?

-Watermeal is a very tiny (less than 1 millimeter) light green free-floating, rootless plant.
-In fact, watermeals are the smallest seed-bearing plants in the world,.
-Watermeal tend to grow in dense colonies in quiet water, undisturbed by wave action.
-Often watermeal will be associated with colonies of duckweeds.
-Watermeal can be an aggressive invader of ponds and are often found mixed in with duckweeds or mosquito fern.
-If colonies cover the surface of the water, then oxygen depletions and fish kills can occur.
+Although watermeal is native, it can be an aggressive invader of ponds and are often found mixed in with duckweed or mosquito fern.
+If colonies cover the surface of the water, then oxygen depletion and fish kills can occur.
 These plants should be controlled before they cover the entire surface of the pond.

 Watermeal is not known as an important food but many ducks may consume it and often transport it to other bodies of water.
 Dense colonies of watermeal often can completely cover the surface of a pond and will cause dissolved oxygen depletion and fish kills.
 These colonies will also eliminate submerged plants by blocking sunlight penetration.